RobertARandolph/AdmiralBumbleBee_Talon/readme.md

 * Various Vim commands - The things I use are there, but I'll add more over time.
 See vim.talon.
 * Very basic Emacs Commands
 * Some Clojure stuff that needs a lot of work.

+# Notes

+words.csv contains a list of words on [my website](https://www.admiralbumblebee.com).
+Just scan all files, remove anything that looks like html, code, etc... throw all the remaining words into a set.
+Sort that.
+Print that.

+I manually filtered through the words to remove nonsense, then vocabulary.py it into talon.

+So this will have a lot of words that probably mean nothing to you, but are meaningful to me.